jessicalujanc/jessicalujanc/README.md

 - 👋 Hi, I’m @jessicalujanc
-- 👀 I’m a Fullstack Web Developer, passionate about creation and design
+- 👀 I’m a MERN Fullstack Web Developer, passionate about creation and design
-- 🌱 I’m currently learning UX/UI Design
+- 🎨 UX/UI Designer,interested in designing clean and usable interfaces
 - 💞️ I’m looking to collaborate on projects where I can deploy the skills learned and contribute to the growth of a company
 - 📫 How to reach me jessicalujanc@gmail.com